DataDog/chaos-controller/docs/network_disruption_prio.md

 ### Network Disruption implementation

 In the chaos-controller, priority mappings, chaining, and filters are combined to create disruptions targeting specific pods or nodes.
-In this section, we illustrate the `tc` steps involved in sample network disruption specs.
+In this section, we take two sample network disruption specs (one for Node level and one for Pod level) to illustrate the `tc` steps involved.

 #### Node level visualization

-Let us take the following node-level disruption spec:
+Let us take the following node level disruption spec:
 ```
 spec:
   level: node